not-matthias/3tilley.github.io/content/posts/2024-06-12-simple-IPC-Ping-Pong.md

 ```
 # Approach 1 - Pipes

-This is probably the first thing that would come to mind to connect processes on the same machine.
+This is the first thing that comes to mind to connect processes on the same machine.
 Like `cat | grep` we'll just connect `stdout` of the producer to `stdin` of the consumer, and vice-versa.
 This will work on Windows, Linux, and presumably MacOS.

 The consumer process reads five bytes into an array from `stdin`, checks if they're equal to `ping` followed by a newline, and then responds appropriately.
 It'll also respond to `pong`.